 Tips To Perfect Spaghetti Squash

-There is a window of perfection when cooking spaghetti squash.
+There is a window of perfection when cooking this glorious gourd.
 If you undercook the squash it won’t separate the fibers and will be tough to eat.
 If you overcook the squash it will all turn to mush.
-It still tastes ok but it won’t shred into spaghetti and will look more like an acorn or butternut squash.
+It still tastes ok but it won’t shred into it and will look more like an acorn or butternut squash.
 The easiest way to tell is to look for the fibers to begin separating by pinching the flesh of the squash.
 If it’s still firm continue cooking but if the threads of the squash easily separate when you pinch them you are ready to eat.
 If the squash is too hot just use tongs to pinch the flesh.

 Need a Simple Baby Back Rib Recipe Using your Kettle Grill Click Here for this awesome recipe!!!